edgibbs104/facemask/README.md

 Task
  - If you're new to AI, study "transfer learning" on medium.com - great place to start.
 Be prepared to clear your calendar for the next year.
- - Download Juypter Notebook to work locally on a system with a GPU\
+ - Download Juypter Notebook to work on a system with a GPU
  - Install tensorflow and keras